apace100/origins-docs/docs/types/power_types/inventory.md

 [Power Type](../power_types.md)

-Provides an inventory with 9 slots that can be opened with the specified [Key](../data_types/key.md); may or may not persist on death.
+Provides an inventory that can be opened with the specified [Key](../data_types/key.md); may or may not persist on death.

 Type ID: `origins:inventory`